heidmotron/docs/pages/doc/opentelemetry_metrics.md

           If you have already installed the Wavefront proxy, make sure it is version 10.14 or higher.
         </li>
         <li>
-          Ensure that port 2878 is open to send spans and metrics to Tanzu Observability.
+          Ensure that port 2878 is open to send metrics to Tanzu Observability.
 For example, on Linux, Mac, and Windows, open the <a href="proxies_configuring.html#proxy-file-paths"><code>wavefront.conf</code></a> file and confirm that <code>pushListenerPorts</code> is set to 2878, and that this configuration is uncommented.
         </li>
       </ul>
     {{site.data.alerts.end}}

 1. Configure your application to send the metrics data to the OpenTelemetry Collector.
 1. Export the metrics data from the OpenTelemetry Collector using the Tanzu Observability (Wavefront) metrics exporter.
-See [Install the OpenTelemetry Collector](https://github.com/wavefrontHQ/opentelemetry-examples#install-the-opentelemetry-collector) to get the up-to-date YAML file.
+See [Install the OpenTelemetry Collector](https://github.com/wavefrontHQ/opentelemetry-examples#install-the-opentelemetry-collector) to get the up-to-date YAML file configurations.
     {% include note.html content="The Tanzu Observability metrics exporter in the OpenTelemetry collector converts the OpenTelemetry metrics to the Tanzu Observability metrics format.
 See [OpenTelemetry Metrics in Tanzu Observability](#metrics-conversion) to learn more about the different metrics types you can see in the dashboards and charts." %}
-    For example, make sure you have all the metrics configurations in your YAML file:

-    ```
-    receivers:
-      otlp:
-        protocols:
-            grpc:
-                endpoint: "<enter your OpenTelemetry collector IP address>:4317"

-    exporters:
-      tanzuobservability:
-        metrics:
-          endpoint: "http://<enter your Wavefront proxy IP address>:2878"
-    # Proxy hostname and customTracing ListenerPort

-    processors:
-      batch:
-        timeout: 10s

-    service:
-      pipelines:
-        metrics:
-          receivers: [otlp]
-          exporters: [tanzuobservability]
-          processors: [batch]

-    ```
 1. Explore the metrics data you sent with charts and dashboards.
     {% include note.html content="Try out the [Dashboards and Charts tutorial](tutorial_dashboards.html) or watch the video on that page to get started." %}
     Example: